grafana/k6/CONTRIBUTING.md

 #### Running the linter

 We make use of the [golangci-lint](https://github.com/golangci/golangci-lint) tool to lint the code in CI.
+The actual version you can find in our [`.golangci.yml`](https://github.com/grafana/k6/blob/master/.golangci.yml#L1).
 To run it locally, first [install it](https://golangci-lint.run/usage/install/#local-installation), then run:

 ```bash
 make lint